The client understands and agrees to the following:

 If your vehicle breaks down on a weekend, it will likely not be replaced or fixed until at least the following Monday.
 (In Europe especially, nearly all repair shops are closed on Sunday, and a majority are closed on Saturday as well.)
 Of course some such repairs require several days to complete.

-During a client's use of a rental motorhome, the vendor is not obligated to secure the repair of vehicle features not essential to travel and which might be present — such as air conditioning, plumbing, the refrigerator, stove, microwave, GPS navigation, radio, CD player, TV/VCR/DVD, other appliances, automatic step, slide-out functionality, awning, generator, cruise control, power windows, power locks, locks, backup camera, parking radar, blinds and propane gas units, among other such features.
-Which is to say, the client accepts the risk that such features might become and remain inoperable during the rental.
+The vendor is not obligated to secure the repair of vehicle features not essential to travel and which might be present — such as air conditioning, plumbing, the refrigerator, stove, microwave, GPS navigation, radio, CD player, TV/VCR/DVD, other appliances, automatic step, slide-out functionality, awning, generator, cruise control, power windows, power locks, locks, backup camera, parking radar, blinds and propane gas units, among other such features.
+Which is to say, the client accepts the risk that such features might be inoperable during the rental.
 Naturally, however, in most cases such repairs are indeed effected with the assistance and, ultimately at least, with the funds of the vendor.
 In some cases a refund may be granted to the client if a vehicle feature that is more or less essential to using the vehicle as a motorhome becomes inoperable during the rental and cannot be repaired in a reasonable time during the rental — excluding relatively inessential features which might be present such as microwave, GPS navigation, radio, CD player, TV/VCR/DVD, awning, generator, cruise control, power windows, power locks, backup camera, parking radar, etc — but only inasmuch as the client informs the vendor of the problem in a timely manner (i.e. relative to when the problem becomes apparent); only insofar as a vendor is given the opportunity to fix a problem (i.e. is informed about the problem) can they fairly be asked to extend a refund for the problem.

 8) Car and Motorhome Rental (not Lease) Exceptions and Exclusions